ScriBt/ScriBt/README.md

 * Temasek
 * TipsyOs
 * XenonHD by Team Horizon
-* Xperia Open Source Project aka XOSP
+* Xperia Open Source Project aka "XOSP"

 More ROMs will be added, if missed 'em